 - HM Revenue & Customs, regulators and other authorities acting as processors or joint controllers based in the United Kingdom who require reporting of processing activities in certain circumstances.

-Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
+- Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this privacy notice.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-Many of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Many of our external third parties are based outside the United Kingdom (UK) so their processing of your personal data will involve a transfer of data outside the UK.

-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
-For further details, see European Commission: Adequacy of the protection of personal data in non-EU countries.
+- We will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data by virtue of an adequacy regulation under section 17A or adequacy decision under section 18(2) each of the DPA 2018. .

-- Where we use certain service providers, we may use specific contracts approved by the Secretary of State under section 119A of the DPA 2018 which give personal data the same protection it has in Europe.
-For further details, see European Commission: Model contracts for the transfer of personal data to third countries.
+- Where we use certain service providers, we may use standard clauses approved by the Secretary of State under section 119A of the DPA 2018 which give personal data the same protection it has in Europe. .

-Please contact us at firstname.lastname@example.org if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.
+Please contact us at firstname.lastname@example.org if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+We have also put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 After this period, we will securely destroy your personal information in accordance with applicable laws.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.